 - Join a virtual Book Club – Summer is a great time to catch up on your reading!
 Enhance your experience by talking about what you’ve read.
 Check out virtual book clubs at the Millennium Library You’re also welcome to join our Reading Club where we go short story by short story or our Advanced Reading Club and discuss a book chapter by chapter with online peers.

 Have you seen an aurora?
 Hiked in the woods or gone canoeing?
 There are so many amazing things to see and experience in our province!
-You should start in your own backyard.
 If you’re in Winnipeg, go to the Forks, Assiniboine Park and Zoo, Fort Whyte Alive, or roam around the Exchange District to discover its many historic sites.

 If you want to go out a bit farther, go on a road trip or day camping, or visit vacation cabins, yurts and beaches.
 Try Clearwater Lake Provincial Park just outside of Pas, Pisew Falls and Kwasitchewan Falls in Thompson, Bakers Narrows near Flin Flon, or Grand Beach on the shore of Lake Winnipeg (about an hour and half drive from Winnipeg).
 Also don’t miss St. Malo Provincial Park and Sandilands Provincial Forest.
+Want a wild adventure?
+Check out the Narcisse Snake Den in Gimli.
 Need more options?
 See a list of provincial campgrounds and parks here: Manitoba Park Maps and Locations.
 Make sure to know local restrictions before you go.
 If you’re looking to stay over the weekend or for more days, you can book a cottage or cabin.
 Remember to reserve ahead of time.

 Have a great summer!